 And how many people will say they don’t feel like they were listened to?

 That’s what they’re talking about.
 They weren’t.
 Nobody.
 They don’t usually use the word “listen to.”
-What they’ll say is: “the salesperson didn’t understand my needs.
+They’ll say: “The salesperson didn’t understand my needs.
 We told them exactly what we wanted, and they came with a canned demo or presentation.
 They couldn’t answer any of my questions.”
 They didn’t.
-We called customer service just to test what it was like, and nobody called me back in a reasonable amount of time.
+We called customer service to test what it was like, and nobody called me back in a reasonable amount of time.
 That’s how they talk about it.

 So, the word listen to is probably just since we’re talking about language.